-Hospitals have long used UV Light Disinfectant techniques to combat viruses and bacteria.
-Particularly when combatting the drug-resistant ‘super-bugs’.
-This same technology may be used to successfully mitigate harmful ‘bugs’ that may be present in the dental office.
+Hospitals have long used UV light disinfectant techniques to combat viruses and bacteria, particularly drug-resistant superbugs.
+This same technology may be used to successfully mitigate harmful bugs in your Chesterfield, MO dental office.

 The Ultraviolet C (UVC) light is the specific wavelength of light most beneficial for disinfecting the dental treatment space.
-This allows for the germicidal ultraviolet technology to reach airborne particles and surface particles that can be missed by traditional surface spray barrier techniques and/or spray cleaners.
+It allows the germicidal ultraviolet technology to reach airborne and surface particles that can be missed by traditional surface spray barrier techniques and cleaners.

-The UV sanitizing devices claim to kill 99.9% of bacteria that is has contaminated surfaces and that are airborne.
-The success of UVC lights Is in addition to our dental office’s continued use of strict disinfectant and sterilization protocols.
+UV sanitizing devices claim to kill 99.9% of surface and airborne bacteria.
+The success of UVC lights is in addition to our dental office’s continued use of strict disinfectants and sterilization protocols!